-A mathematics course 4

-A biology course 4

-A humanities course (history, literature, modern language)
+A humanities course (history, literature, modern language) 4

 Total Required Education Support Credits 20

-TOTAL CREDITS REQUIRED FOR THE MA IOR 104
+TOTAL CREDITS REQUIRED FOR THE MA IOR 10/

 The Art Department recognizes the importance of developing strong communication skills.
 Art History (201, 202, 304, 305) and Senior Art Seminar (490) require specific writing assignments, which will be graded as an important part of the course requirements.
 Student writing should be clear, concise, accurate, well-organized, properly documented, and display evidence of creativity and critical thinking.
 Satisfactory completion of writing assignments in these courses, according to these criteria, will constitute departmental writing proficiency.